 3) Role of the teacher

 The Montessori educational methods are children-centric.
-The teacher observes and guides the children in activities of their choice and redirects when required.
+The teacher observes and guides the children in activities of their choice and redirects them when required.

 The Waldorf group of educational methods are teacher-centric.
 Teachers choose the curriculum and activities with the engagement of students in mind.
 They teach formal lessons with children seated in the classroom.